3DCoded/Happy-Hare/Macro-Customization.md

 variable_user_resume_extension
 variable_user_cancel_extension
 ```
 One final user extension is `variable_user_park_move_macro`.
 Unlike the rest in the list which extend, this **replaces** the move macro with the defined logic rather than the default behavior.
-This is a special case to allow for non-straight line parking moves instead of the straight line ones and saves you having to replace many macros to achieve the same behavior.
+This is a special case to allow for non-straight line parking moves instead of the default straight ones and saves you having to replace many macros to achieve the same behavior.

 ### 2. Replacing default callback macros
-If you want to change the default behavior rather than add to it (often a desire for tip forming for example) or no `variable_user_XXX_extension` hooks are available you can replace the entire macro with one of your own.
+If you want to change the default behavior rather than add to it (often a desire for tip forming for example) or no `variable_user_XXX_extension` hooks are available at the right time you can replace the entire macro with one of your own.
 To do this you don't edit the read-only defaults, but instead write your own in another in your `printer.cfg` and then edit `mmu_parameters.cfg` to point to your replacement macro.
 For example, to define a new tip forming macro, you would change:
 ```yml
 form_tip_macro: MY_FORM_TIP
 ```